RESUME: AYURVEDA (and everything else)

 In 2004, I completed my Ayurvedic formal studies in India with Dr. Sunil Joshi, a world-renowned Ayurvedic Physician and Panchakarma Specialist.
 There, I received my Ayurvedic Sadhana Padavika Diploma from Kalidas Sanskrit University of the State of Maharashtra, India – the first such program for Westerners ever offered by an Indian University.

-I am baptized by many waters of the world
+I have been baptized in many waters of the world

 both ancient and modern.